wp-plugins/tabby-responsive-tabs/readme.txt

 = Example =
 `
 [tabby title="First Tab"]
-Tabby ipsum dolor sit amet, kitty sunbathe dolor mauris a tristique, feed me nullam stuck in a tree ac faucibus bibendum libero.
-Jump on the table accumsan et vestibulum fluffy fur pussy libero.
+Tabby ipsum dolor sit amet, kitty sunbathe dolor, feed me.

 [tabby title="Second Tab"]
-Lay down in your way catnip stuck in a tree iaculis, sunbathe orci turpis kittens scratched dolor quis nunc.
-Vestibulum cras nec attack sniff eat, tempus enim ut adipiscing scratched orci turpis give me fish.
+Lay down in your way catnip stuck in a tree, sunbathe kittens.

 [tabby title="Third Tab"]
-Jump sleep in the sink vestibulum climb the curtains attack, sleep on your face sniff attack your ankles etiam give me fish judging you.
-Sagittis run zzz jump elit nibh, sunbathe enim rip the couch vulputate accumsan.
+sleep in the sink climb the curtains attack, give me fish.
 [tabbyending]
 `
 You can see the tabs on the [demo page](http://cubecolour.co.uk/tabby-responsive-tabs/ "Tabby Responsive Tabs demo").